transcom/milmove_load_testing/openapi_client/prime/docs/MoveTaskOrderApi.md

     # Create an instance of the API class
     api_instance = move_task_order_api.MoveTaskOrderApi(api_client)
-    locator = "locator_example" # str | the locator code for move order to be downloaded
+    locator = "locator_example" # str | the locator code for move order to be downloaded type = "ALL" # str | upload type (optional) if omitted the server will use the default value of "ALL"

     # example passing only required values which don't have defaults set
     try:
         # Downloads move order as a PDF
         api_response = api_instance.download_move_order(locator)
+        pprint(api_response)
+    except prime_client.ApiException as e:
+        print("Exception when calling MoveTaskOrderApi->download_move_order: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # Downloads move order as a PDF
+        api_response = api_instance.download_move_order(locator, type=type)
         pprint(api_response)
     except prime_client.ApiException as e:
         print("Exception when calling MoveTaskOrderApi->download_move_order: %s\n" % e)